Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Abstract

 \section{Abstract}

-Quantum Key Distribution (QKD) in principle offers unconditional security based on the laws of physics.
-Continuous variable (CV) quantum key distribution has the potential for high-key-rate and low-cost implementations using standard telecom components.
-Despite tremendous theoretical and experimental progress in continuous variable quantum key distribution, the security has not been rigorously established for most current continuous variable quantum key distribution systems that have imperfections.
-Among the imperfections, intensity fluctuation is a significant principal problem affecting security.
-In this paper, we provide simple security proofs for continuous variable quantum key distribution systems with an intensity fluctuating sources.
-Specifically, depending on device assumptions in the source, the imperfect systems are divided into two cases for security proofs.
-Our proofs are simple to implement without any hardware adjustment for the current continuous variable quantum key distribution system.
-Besides, we show some compensation schemes for the decoding flaws for an outlook.
+Despite tremendous theoretical and experimental progress in continuous variable (CV) quantum key distribution (QKD), the security has not been rigorously established for most current continuous variable quantum key distribution systems that have imperfections.
+Among these imperfections, intensity fluctuation is one of the principal problem affecting security.
+In this paper, we provide simple security proofs for continuous variable quantum key distribution systems with intensity fluctuating sources.
+Specifically, depending on device assumptions in the source, the imperfect systems are divided into two general cases for security proofs.
+In the most conservative case, we prove the security based on the tagging idea, which is a main technique for the security proof of discrete variable quantum key distribution.
+Our proofs are simple to implement without any hardware adjustment for current continuous variable quantum key distribution systems.
+Also, we show that our proofs are able to provide secure secret keys in the finite-size scenario.